FauxFaux/quad-image/README.md

 ### Building

-`quad-image` probably only works on Linux.
+`quad-image` probably only works on libc/Unix operating systems.
 It requires Rust, stable should be fine.

 Build it by running `cargo build --release`, and grabbing the binary from `target/release/quad-image`.